 The symptoms of megaureter can seem like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Take your child to their healthcare provider for a diagnosis.

 How is megaureter diagnosed in a child?

 Often a megaureter is diagnosed by ultrasound while a woman is still pregnant.
 After birth, some babies have other problems that mean they may have a megaureter.
-Children who are diagnosed later often have urinary tract infections.
+Children who are diagnosed later often have urinary tract infections (UTIs).
 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 Your child may also have tests, such as:

-- Diuretic renal scan.
+Diuretic renal scan.
 This is a nuclear imaging test.
 It’s done by injecting a radioactive fluid into a vein.
 The radioactive material is then carried to the kidneys, where it gives off signals that can be captured with a special camera.
 During the scan, a diuretic medicine is given to speed up urine flow through the kidneys.
-This helps show any area of blockage in the urinary tract.
+This helps show any blocked part of the urinary tract.

-- Blood tests.
-These are done to check your child's electrolytes and to see how your child's kidneys are working.
+Blood and urine tests.
+These are done to check for UTI, check your child's electrolytes, and to see how your child's kidneys are working.